Grand Beguinage

-This walled district, with its picturesque cobblestone streets, beautifully restored beguinages and charming Dijle bridges, has been recognized as a UNESCO World Heritage Site since 1998.
-Heavenly carillon music regularly resounds from the tower of the Gothic Saint John the Baptist Church.
+This walled district, with its picturesque cobblestone streets, beautifully restored beguinage houses, and charming River Dyle bridges, has been a UNESCO World Heritage Site since 1998.
+The sound of carillon music frequently resonates from the tower of the Gothic Saint John the Baptist Church.

 place Groot Begijnhof, 3000 Leuven